efremover/efremoweb/content/event/Farmacogenomics/index.md

 ---
-title: Microbial and Metabolic Trends as Health Indicators in Marine Sponges – Insights from our Earliest Metazoan Ancestors
+title: University Lecture.
+Microbial and Metabolic Trends as Health Indicators in Marine Sponges – Insights from our Earliest Metazoan Ancestors

 event: Pharmagogenomics course for Veterinary Students
 event_url: